glasspage/UnitySync/README.md

 ## Network setup

 UnitySync connects collaborators directly to the host over IPv4.
-Everyone must be able to reach the host through the same local network, a VPN such as Radmin VPN, or another direct network setup.
+Everyone must be able to reach the host through the same local network, a VPN such as Radmin VPN (recommended), or another direct network setup.

 The default port is **47832**.